HUNGRY CHUCK: Members

 Jim Colegrove: The former bass player in Great Speckled Bird, is from the Dayton, Ohio area.
 He was the guitar player in Teddy and the Rough Riders, formed in 1958.
 They recorded on the Tilt and Huron labels in the early sixties.
 Jim, along with N.D.
 Smart, went to Boston and New York in the late sixties.
 He was the bass player in Bo Grumpus, recorded on Atco in 1968, and Jolliver Arkansaw, recorded on Bell in 1969.
 Both groups were produced by the late Felix Pappalardi.
 Jim and N.D. lived in Woodstock in the early seventies when Hungry Chuck recorded there.
 Jim appeared on the Bobby Charles Bearsville LP.
 In 1974, Jim moved to Texas where he and Stephen Bruton formed a band called Little Whisper and the Rumors.
 In 1977, Jim and Sumter Bruton (Stephen's brother) formed the Juke Jumpers and he returned to playing guitar.
 The Juke Jumpers released five LPs (Flying High and Amazing records).
 They played together for 17 years and appeared in Europe at the Belgium Rhythm and Blues Festival and the Utrecht Festival in 1989.
 The Juke Jumpers appeared in the feature film A Tiger's Tale in 1986.
 They were one of the most popular R&B bands from Texas.
-His latest recordings are with the group Lost Country®, on Cool GrooveTM Records.
+There are recordings his group Lost Country®, on Cool GrooveTM Records.
+His latest efforts are with Men of Extinction.
 For more on Jim, check out his page.

 N.D.
 Smart: N.D. met Jim Colegrove in Ohio when they played together in a bar band in 1966.
 He later played drums with Barry and the Remains on the Beatles tour in 1966 and appeared on their Epic LP.
 N.D. and Jim left Ohio together in 1967 to form Bo Grumpus in Boston.
 Later, in New York, he recorded on the Bo Grumpus LP on Atco.
 He left Bo Grumpus and recorded with Kangaroo, John Hall's (Orleans) band, on MGM.
 N.D. was the original drummer in Mountain and performed at the Woodstock festival with them.
 Late in 1969, N.D. joined Great Speckled Bird.
 He was on the Bobby Charles LP and also recorded and performed with Todd Rundgren.
 N.D. played and recorded with the Hello People.
 He was a member of Gram Parson's band, the Fallen Angels.